Lawrence E. King Jr.: Trial

 In mid-1990, after hearing months of testimony, a Nebraska state grand jury (in Douglas County) concluded in July 1990 that the widely publicized tales of a child sex ring were unfounded.
 In a sharply worded report, the grand jury declared the affair a "carefully crafted hoax".
 A federal grand jury convened soon after and reached the same conclusion – in September 1990, it also found the abuse allegations to be baseless and agreed there was no organized child prostitution ring in Omaha.
 The grand jurors did not specify who they believed engineered the false stories, but they took the remarkable step of indicting two of the accusers for perjury.
 One of those indicted was Alisha Owen, a 21-year-old former foster child who had been one of the chief accusers claiming King sexually abused her.
 The other indictment remained sealed but was widely reported to be against Paul Bonacci, a young man who had also described being victimized.
 Owen was ultimately convicted of perjury in 1991 and sentenced to 9 to 15 years in prison.
 Her sentence was notably harsh for a perjury case, reflecting the court's view that the Franklin accusations had caused enormous harm to reputations.
 (Owen served over four years in prison before being paroled in the mid-1990s.)
 Paul Bonacci, the other main accuser, was indicted but never convicted of perjury; prosecutors dropped his case, possibly in exchange for his testimony.
+He later successfully sued King and won by default when King failed to provide a defense, which many speculated was to avoid incriminating evidence coming to light through court disclosure proceedings.

-Conspiracy theories
+Cover-up allegations

 In 1992, former Nebraska state senator John DeCamp published a book, The Franklin Cover-Up, which fiercely criticized the official investigations and claimed that a political cover-up had hidden the truth of King's child exploitation ring.
 DeCamp's book (and later works by other authors) alleged that King's crimes went far beyond financial fraud, painting him as the linchpin of a nationwide child-trafficking network with links to Washington power brokers.
-These claims – which included lurid details of satanic ritual abuse and even murder – were never substantiated by any court or law enforcement agency, but they kept conspiracy theories about the Franklin case alive in some circles.
+These claims were never substantiated by any court or law enforcement agency, but they kept conspiracy theories about the Franklin case alive in some circles.
 A 1993 British television documentary (Conspiracy of Silence) that investigated the Franklin allegations was produced but never aired, which conspiracy proponents interpreted as further evidence of a suppression of truth.
-Meanwhile, mainstream journalists and scholars have frequently pointed to the Franklin case as an example of the "satanic panic" of the late 1980s – a period when sensational claims of ritual abuse and sex trafficking emerged in several communities, only to be debunked.